shyboytm/taste-notes/README.md

-#Mocha
+#Taste Notes

-Coffee reference of Dennis Cortés.
+Coffee Thoughts & Reference of Dennis Cortés.

 A visual reference of coffee I have tried and brewed at home along with my thoughts on the roast.